louisadetje1/docs/docs/authentication.md

 **Note:**
 - Your Leaf Token lasts for 30 days with "rememberMe": "true" in the json.
-If you want it to last only 24h, feel free to set "rememberMe" to "false"._
+If you want it to last only 24h, feel free to set "rememberMe" to "false".
 - After expiration, make the same request to the same endpoint and you will get a new access token.
-- The email address that you use is the 'API owner' that we refer to in parts of the documentation

 [register]: https://withleaf.io/account/quickstart/
 [jwt]: https://tools.ietf.org/html/rfc7519